michaeljolley/michaeljolley/site/src/pages/blog/how-to-use-whisper-openais-speech-recognition-model-in-1-minute.md

 image_alt: "Stopwatch set to one minute and the Deepgram and OpenAI logos"
 tags: ["machine-learning", "whisper", "openai"]
 category: Tutorials
-summary: Deepgram has made testing OpenAI's new open-sourced Whisper speech recognition model easy as copy and paste.
+summary: "Deepgram has made testing OpenAI's new open-sourced Whisper speech recognition model easy as copy and paste."
 canonical_url: 'https://blog.deepgram.com/how-to-use-whisper-openais-speech-recognition-model-in-1-minute/'
 ---